-Sarah lodged a dispute with FOS about her FSP's decision to lend to her \$400,000 to help her purchase a home.
-The FSP provided us with its lending policy applicable to the assessment of Sarah's loan application, but did not want this information shared with Sarah.
-The FSP said that the lending policy was commercially sensitive.
+Sarah lodged a complaint with FOS about her financial firm's decision to lend to her \$400,000 to help her purchase a home.
+The financial firm provided us with its lending policy applicable to the assessment of Sarah's loan application, but did not want this information shared with Sarah.
+The financial firm said that the lending policy was commercially sensitive.

-We considered that relevant parts of the policy were important to the dispute, and that Sarah needed to have the opportunity to respond to them.
-The FSP did not suggest any alternative way for the information to be shared with Sarah so we told it that we could not take the lending policy into account when making a decision adverse to Sarah.
-The FSP then agreed that we could quote the relevant extract from the policy when making our decision.
+We considered that relevant parts of the policy were important to the complaint, and that Sarah needed to have the opportunity to respond to them.
+The financial firm did not suggest any alternative way for the information to be shared with Sarah so we told it that we could not take the lending policy into account when making a decision adverse to Sarah.
+The financial firm then agreed that we could quote the relevant extract from the policy when making our decision.